 - Students should discuss potential conflicts with faculty advisors when planning for course registration and attempt to schedule class times that will not interfere with legitimate college activities whenever possible, keeping in mind that completing required courses is always the most important consideration.

-- Questions about this policy should be referred to the Dean of Students Office.
+- Questions about this policy should be referred to the Office of the Registrar.